proxmox/proxmox-backup/docs/administration-guide.rst

     vm/104/2019-10-09T08:01:06Z
     host/elsa/2019-11-08T09:48:14Z

-As you can see, the time is formatted as RFC3399_ using Coordinated Universal Time (UTC_, identified by the trailing *Z*).
+As you can see, the time format is RFC3399_ with Coordinated Universal Time (UTC_, identified by the trailing *Z*).

 :term:`DataStore`
 ~~~~~~~~~~~~~~~~~

-A datastore is a place to store backups.
+A datastore is a place where backups are stored.
 The current implementation
 uses a directory inside a standard unix file system (``ext4``, ``xfs``
-or ``zfs``) to store backup data.
+or ``zfs``) to store the backup data.

 Datastores are identified by a simple *ID*.
-You can configure that
+You can configure it
 when setting up the backup server.

 Backup Server Management
 ------------------------

-The command line tool to configure and manage the server is called
+The command line tool to configure and manage the backup server is called
 :command:`proxmox-backup-manager`.